 Download the latest eclipse package.
 This guide uses Eclipse IDE for the Java Developers version.
 Other popular versions are Eclipse IDE for Java EE Developers and Eclipse for PHP Developers.
 Select also 32-bit or 64-bit version depending on your system:

 Extract the Eclipse package to your desired directory:

 Next, start the installer by executing the below command:

 Step 4.
 Create a desktop launcher.

 Create a new file eclipse.desktop in

-Add the following content in the above file:
+Add the following content to the above file:

 Replace the highlighted username (idroot) with your own account name, also the Exec = location and

 Finally, Open Dash or the activities overview and search for Eclipse… then launch.

 Congratulations!
 You have successfully installed Eclipse.
 Thanks for using this tutorial for installing Eclipse Oxygen in Ubuntu 18.04 Bionic Beaver system.
 For additional help or useful information, we recommend you check the official Eclipse website.